Archive

 To have the result from the signing session automatically sent to the archive, specify this when you create the signing session.

-Add an archive object to your HTTP POST request and include sendSignatureResultsToArchive and retentionPeriod.
+Add an archive object to your HTTP POST request to the Signing sessions endpoint and include sendSignatureResultsToArchive and retentionPeriod.
 The retentionPeriod field is required.

 retentionPeriod must be an ISO 8601 duration string (for example P1Y for one year).